Tasting menus, Michelin stars, and the kitchens redefining what fine dining means in Atlanta.

 Tip: Lunch service is the quieter seat.
 The bar takes walk-ins with the full menu.

-Bones steakhouse in Buckhead, Atlanta opened 1979 and remains the city's classic white-tablecloth chophouse with Wine Spectator Grand Award wine list and dry-aged beef.
+Bones steakhouse in Buckhead, Atlanta opened 1979 and remains the city's classic white-tablecloth chophouse with Wine Spectator Grand Award wine list.

 Order: The dry-aged bone-in ribeye plus the Lobster Savannah seafood supplement.